digital-futures-academy/airport-challenge/DMREADME.md

 | Plane   |planeID @String                |                   |         |

 ## Tests

-*Test 1* - Length of planesAtAirport array at the Airport increases by 1 when planeLands *Test 2* - Check that only Plane types are able to land at the Airport when planeLands *Test 3* - Check for edge cases
+*Test 1* - Check that only Plane types are able to land at the Airport when planeLands *Test 2* - Length of planesAtAirport array at the Airport increases by 1 when planeLands *Test 3* - Check that edge cases such as 'null' as a type are unable to land at the airport

 **User Story 2**
 As the system designer